 At Behavioral Health Jobs, we realize how the field of mental health has changed dramatically in the past year, opening up a vast array of remote mental health jobs.
 Careers that once involved office visits can now be made from the comfort and convenience of home (or any location of your choice).
-To find the best behavioral telehealth opportunities, check out our jobs board today.
+Check out our jobs board today to find the best behavioral telehealth opportunities.

 Are Remote Mental Health Jobs Right for You?